 They also provide valuable information about how a driver is performing.
-You can set parameters to trigger events if a driver accelerates too quickly, brakes harshly or exceeds a maximum speed limit, building behaviour profiles of individual drivers.
+You can set parameters in your fleet management software to trigger events if a driver accelerates too quickly, brakes harshly or exceeds a maximum speed limit, building behaviour profiles of individual drivers.
 These can be used to develop driver scorecards where they are graded into red, amber and green (RAG) bands.
 Red-band drivers can be sent for training while those rated green are identified as potential mentors and rewarded for their performance.
 For this to be effective, it can't just be about the drivers.
 Line managers must also be accountable, with their key performance indicators tied into the RAG scorecards.

 Inadequate driver education is an area where many organisations fall over when it comes to getting the most value out of IVMS.
 Some try to hide the fact that these systems have been fitted, or don't clearly communicate what they'll be used to record.
 The key message should be that they are there primarily to improve driver safety.
 If there's a collision, an IVMS unit can reconstruct crash data to prove fault, which is useful protection against errant third-party claims.
 It can also be used for educational purposes to highlight where a driver's behaviours did contribute to a collision.